nklubega/mathematical-operations-API/README.md

-# mathematical-operations-API
+# Arithmetic API
-API for mathematical operations
+ A simple Restful API for for addition, subtraction, multiplication and division operations